season-lab/fuzzolic/_sources/icse-experiments.md.txt

 The [run_batch_fuzzy_z3.sh](https://github.com/season-lab/fuzzy-sat/blob/dev/scripts/run_batch_fuzzy_z3.sh) script can be used to run both `z3` and `fuzzy-solver` on the queries.

-To use the script, download the queries and the seeds, extract them, set accordingly `QUERIES_PATH`, `SEED_PATH` and `OUTPUT_DIR` in the script, and run it.
+To use the script, download the [queries](https://drive.google.com/file/d/1aTBMcWr6pzPNkVyJQnHqpxi2_xz8qgeu/view?usp=sharing) and the [seeds](https://drive.google.com/file/d/1x9da_dbbaI6DOPScbWzfl5K_WzStLy3L/view?usp=sharing), extract them, set accordingly `QUERIES_PATH`, `SEED_PATH` and `OUTPUT_DIR` in the script, and run it.
 It will create two CSV files for for each benchmark.
 The script [parse_info_query_splitted.py](https://github.com/season-lab/fuzzy-sat/blob/dev/scripts/parse_info_query_splitted.py) can be used to parse these CSV files and print a table about the number of queries proved sat by Fuzzy-SAT and Z3, and the elapsed time.

-#### Fuzzy vs JSF experiment
+#### Fuzzy-SAT vs JSF experiment

-[...]
+This experiment can be executed similarly to the previous one, but you need to download [queries splitted](https://drive.google.com/file/d/1MirAWRtEZmDubAsQrAUW62Woi5hnCwCy/view?usp=sharing), use the [run_batch_fuzzy_jfs.sh](https://github.com/season-lab/fuzzy-sat/blob/master/scripts/run_batch_fuzzy_jfs.sh) to run the actual experiment, and parse the results using [parse_fuzzy_jfs.py](https://github.com/season-lab/fuzzy-sat/blob/master/scripts/parse_fuzzy_jfs.py).

 ## Configurations for benchmarks in Section V-C